Full Time Faculty

 Dr. Chenkai Wu is an Assistant Professor of Global Health at Duke Kunshan University (DKU).

-Associate Research professor, Duke University and Duke Kunshan University
+Professor, Duke University and Duke Kunshan University

 Head of Non-communicable Chronic Diseases (NCDs) Research, Duke Kunshan University